Tree disease threatens $2 billion California citrus industry

 California produces approximately 80 percent of the nation's fresh citrus fruit and is the country's main source of fresh-market oranges, according to the Citrus Research Board.
 The state also supplies 87 percent of the nation's lemons.

-The Central Valley, a vast, fertile region stretching 500 miles from Bakersfield to Redding, accounts for the bulk of the state's overall citrus crop.
+The Central Valley, a vast, fertile region stretching 500 miles (800 km) from Bakersfield to Redding, accounts for the bulk of the state's overall citrus crop.

 'OUR VERY IDENTITY'